 Noted holistic doctor, Andrew Weil, recommends a breathing exercise he calls 4-7-8 to help relax.
 You breathe in deeply through your nose to the slow count of 4, hold it for a count of 7 and then exhale slowly through your mouth to a count of 8.
 Repeat this cycle four or five times to slow your heart rate and calm your nervous system, allowing for better sleep.

 Do you have any tips you use to get better sleep?
+Is there anything you’ve done to improve your sleep hygiene?
 Any sleep challenges you would like to conquer?
 Please, leave a comment and share!